cacttus/BR2/project/tasks.md

 				- [ ] Cubic Bezier Curves

 - [ ] Rendering Fixes
-	- [ ] Get the UI to draw on the screen again.
+	- [x] Get the UI to draw on the screen again.
+		* Partially implemented.
+The UI draws again.
+We need to update it.
 	- [ ] **CRITICAL** Squashed viewport Bug.
 Fix Viewport scaling issue.
 		- [ ] Fix UI text squashing bug.
+			* Viewport moves around incorrectly.
+It should "wedge" between the TOP and BOTTOM of the screen, PROPORTIONALLY, in windowed mode.
+In Fullscreen mode, just fill the whole screen..
 		- [x] Implement the updated viewport class from the engine.
 			- [x] Make sure it has width/height defined.
 		- [x] Update everywhere where viewport is referenced.